Stoll Keenon Ogden PLLC | Advertising Material

 Prior to practicing law, Perry was a certified public accountant.

-Tort, Trial & Insurance Services: Perry focuses on professional negligence (non-medical), personal injury, products liability, fire and explosion, insurance coverage and defense, insurer insolvency/rehabilitation and insurance bad faith.
+Tort, Trial & Insurance Services: Perry focuses on professional negligence (non-medical), personal injury, product liability, fire and explosion, insurance coverage and defense, insurer insolvency/rehabilitation, and insurance bad faith.
 He represents clients in all aspects of litigation, from initial investigation and discovery to trial and appeal.

 Arbitration & Mediation: Perry also acts as a mediator in a variety of cases ranging from personal injury to professional negligence and complex business disputes.